Current status

 In addition, open label trials have been initiated in the USA in young patients (less than 6 years old) and in patients with limited or no ambulation to study safety, showing good tolerability in these populations as well.
 In the trial in young patients, again a group with non-amenable mutations is used as a control.
 Finally, Sarepta is performing a new clinical trial testing higher doses of eteplirsen (100 and 200 mg/kg/week) as requested by FDA.

 Sarepta has initiated a placebo-controlled, 96 week phase 3 trial to evaluate exon 45 (casimersen) and 53 AONs.
 Interim analysis of a muscle biopsy of the casimersen treated patients revealed an increase in dystrophin levels from 0.9% (baseline) to 1.7% (1 year treatment).
 Based on these results FDA approved casimersen in February 2021.
-Also here, FDA stressed that functional effects of casimersen have yet to be confirmed.
+Also here, FDA stressed that functional effects of casimersen have yet to be confirmed (for casimersen this is part of the 96 week study).

 Exon skipping for single exon duplications